jacbro2021/SessionTypeKit/README.md

 }
 ```

 produces the error `Cannot suppress 'Copyable' requirement of an associated type`.
-Expanding the functionality of non copyable types such that associated types could supress copyable conformance would allow for improved usability throughout this package by enabling recursive dual generation and checking.
+Expanding the functionality of non copyable types such that associated types could suppress copyable conformance would allow for improved usability throughout this package by enabling recursive dual generation and checking.

 ### Configurable Underlying Channels